Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 Exfoliation is a process where you use a mild abrasive to scrub/wash away the dead skin cells that clog up pores and cause flaky dull skin.
 As you age, dead skin cell build up can tend to make you look old, dull and washed out.
 Dead skin cells build up all over your body therefore it is recommended to exfoliate all over.
-Regular exfoliation helps your skin better absorb serums, moisturizers and makeup, which is why It is the key to a healthy glowy complexion.
+When you regularly exfoliate skin at home, it helps your skin better absorb serums, moisturisers and make-up, which is why It is the key to a healthy glowy complexion.

 Five reasons you need to start exfoliating your entire body right away!

 Exfoliation may be your secret to getting that healthy glow back, but how much is too much?
 Too much exfoliation can strip your skin of its natural moisture and give you dull and dry skin.
 Depending on your skin type and sensitivity level, choose a scrub and your frequency.
-Weekly exfoliation is essential to maintain healthy skin balance.
+Weekly exfoliate skin at home to maintain healthy skin balance.
 However, if you suffer from extremely sensitive skin begin once in 10 days and slowly bring it up to once a week.
-If you have oily skin or live in hot humid conditions, you may want to use a gentle exfoliant two to three times a week, depending on your skin.
+If you have oily skin or live in hot humid conditions, you may want to use a gentle exfoliant two to three times a week to exfoliate skin at home, depending on your skin.